Wigtown Parish Church

 Church Overview

-The parish church on an ancient ecclesiastical site, largely rebuilt in 1730, was by the middle of the next century thought to be ‘an old mean-looking edifice’.
-A new church, by the London architect Henry Roberts, was built nearby in 1851, still using the Georgian T-plan with a French pavilion roof on the tower.
-Built of granite, it encloses a broad nave and east transept.
-P MacGregor Chalmers added a communion table and font, an organ chamber, and rearranged the seating in 1914.
-In the transept are three carved stones, one a Celtic cross shaft decorated on both faces with interlaced rings, similar to those of the same period at Whithorn.
-Stained glass in the east transept window by James Ballantine & Son 1867.
+The architect Peter MacGregor Chalmers added a communion table and font, an organ chamber and rearranged the seating in 1913-14.
+In the transept are three carved stones, one a Celtic cross shaft decorated on both faces with interlaced rings, similar to those of the same period found at Whithorn, the other two are early 17th century graveslabs.
+The stained glass in the east transept window is by James Ballantine & Son and was installed in 1867.

 Services